Last update: March 2025

 Medium: Suitable for most business applications with a good balance between depth and speed.

-Low: Perfect for quick, concise answers where response time is a priority.
+Low: Perfect for quick, concise answers where response time is prioritized.

 Without direct access to this parameter, you can achieve similar effects by adjusting your prompt: